razvanstanga/node-red-contrib-eztimer/README.md

 Inspired by Pete Scargill's [BigTimer](http://tech.scargill.net/big-timer/)

 TODO:
- - [ ] Fuzzy on and off times (e.g. turn my light on at a random time each day, 60 minutes before or after goldenHour).
+ - [ ] Fuzzy on and off times (e.g. turn my light on at a random time each day within +-60 minutes of goldenHour).